 *.ocmod.zip, insideinstall.xmlplus folderupload/.
 Don't count on install.sql. - After installation — Extensions → Modifications → Refresh.
 Always.

-- Changes didn't apply — first check the modifications log, then verify that the search line exists in the cached file.
+- Changes didn't apply — first check the modifications log, then verify that the searched line exists in the cached file.

-- Site went down — disable the modifier and refresh the cache, in the worst case clear
+- Site crashed — disable the modifier and update the